Sobhan Mohmand, Career Expert

-Your CV is just one of the millions of other CVs that is being read and reviewed on a monthly basis during the recruitment process.
+It is just one among the many millions of other CVs that are being read and reviewed on a monthly basis during the recruitment process.

 It should be assumed that employers treat everyone’s personal details with the utmost care, regardless of whether the documents are labelled “confidential” or not.